kevinlondon/django-redis-views/README.rst

 Running the Tests
 -----------------

-To run the tests for the project, you'll want to first install the test requirements.
+To run the steps, please do the following in your terminal:

+    # Install the testing requirements
-`$ pip install -r requirements-test.txt`
+    pip install -r requirements-test.txt

-Then, after that completes, run the tests with `$ py.test`.
+    # Run the tests
+    py.test

 Cookiecutter Tools Used in Making This Package